Xhosa people: Language

 Xhosa is an agglutinative tonal language categorized under Bantu linguistic classification.
 While the Xhosas call their language "isiXhosa", it is usually referred to as "Xhosa" in English.
 Written Xhosa uses a Latin alphabet–based system.
 Xhosa is spoken by about 18% of the South African population, and has some mutual intelligibility with Zulu, especially Zulu spoken in urban areas.
 Many Xhosa speakers, particularly those living in urban areas, also speak Zulu and/or Afrikaans and/or English.

-Xhosa Rites of Passage

-The Xhosa people, one of South Africa’s largest ethnic groups, uphold rich traditional rites of passage collectively known as imikhwetha.
-These sacred practices mark significant life stages, especially the transition from childhood to adulthood, and serve to connect individuals to their community, ancestors, and cultural heritage.